-- Mangers of organization can project manager, production manager, general manager & Corporate manager. - □ The goal of project managers is to produce systems which meet the users' needs, on time and within budget. - Their m s are therefore planning, progress monitoring, acquisition and allocation of resources, and quality

-The f their trade are bar charts, activity networks, critical path analysis, and so on.
+- ☐ Mangers of organization can project manager, production manager, general manager & Corporate manager. - ☐ The goal of project managers is to produce systems which meet the users' needs, on time and within budget. - ☐ Their main concerns are therefore planning, progress monitoring, acquisition and allocation of resources, and quality control. - \square The tools of their trade are bar charts, activity networks, 21

-Production Manager: Production management is concerned with productivity, efficiency and maintenance of quality.

-General Manager: General or corporate management deals with the management of the organization as a whole.
+- ☐ Production Manager: Production management is concerned with productivity, efficiency and maintenance of quality. - ☐ General Manager: General or corporate management deals with the management of the organization as a whole. - ☐ Corporate Manager:

-Corporate Manager: